wp-plugins/copyright-safeguard-footer-notice/readme.txt

 Donate:
 Tags: copyright, footer
 Requires at least: 3.0.1
-Tested up to: 4.0
+Tested up to: 4.1.1
-Stable tag: 2.0
+Stable tag: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add a Copyright Safeguard notice in the site footer.
+Add a Copyright Safeguard notice in the site footer, or as a shortcode.
 Clicking the notice opens a small pop-up window with information about copyright protection.
 == Description ==

-Places a Copyright Safeguard notice in the site's footer.
+Places a Copyright Safeguard notice in the site's footer, or in the page content (using a shortcode).
 The notice can be a button or a simple text link.
 Clicking the notice causes a small pop-up window to appear with information about the site's copyright protection.
 Using this plugin requires the user to sign up for a free account on the Copyright Safeguard website, where the site's copyright information is stored.

 == Installation ==